 The most important choice for the user, which defines the observing mode, is the dual-field vs. single-field choice.
-Most sources can only be observed in single-field mode, in which case a beam splitter is used to send half of the light to the FT arm and the other half to the science channel.
-When a bright enough source is available in the VLTI FoV and has a angular distance of maximum 4" and at minimum 1.5", it is possible to fringe-track on this source.
-This allows observing fainter science targets.
-For information on the limiting magnitudes see the ESO public web-pages on Gravity.
+Most sources can only be observed in single-field mode, in which case a beam splitter is used by the fibre coupler to send half of the light to the fringe-tracker arm and the other half to the science channel.
+When a bright source is available in the VLTI field of view (< 2'' on the UTs, < 4'' on the AT, see Sect.
+5.1.4) in addition to the science target, it is possible to fringe-track on this second object.
+Depending on the distance of the two objects, two set-ups are distinguished for this dual-field mode: